thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 update-current-dashboard-state-3:
     0:
-        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-12-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-13-pe.png
         title: 'After saving changes, you will see icons opposite the entity names in the "Entities table" widget.
 Clicking on any of these icons will update the entity details, and they will be shown on the "Timeseries Line Chart" widget on the current dashboard.'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-13-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-12-pe.png
         title: ''

 navigate-to-other-dashboard:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-other-dashboard-1-pe.png
-        title: 'As an example for this manual, choose "Widget header button" action source.
-Input a name for the action and choose an icon that will represent a button.
+        title: 'As an example for this manual, select "Widget header button" action source.
+Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
-Choose a "Navigate to other dashboard" action type from the "Action" drop-down menu.
+Select a "Navigate to other dashboard" action type from the "Action" drop-down menu.
 After choosing an action type, the drop-down menu "Target dashboard" appears.
 Select a dashboard you&#39;d like to be transitioned to.
 Note that you can also navigate to an existing state of the selected dashboard.
 When the desired dashboard has been selected, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-other-dashboard-2-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'